Kevin Pietersen: Surrey

 Pietersen then joined Surrey on loan from Hampshire for the remainder of the 2010 English county cricket season.
 He scored a century in his first Clydesdale Bank 40 appearance against Sussex, with 116 off 105 deliveries.
 It was his first limited overs century since 2008, and his first century of any kind since March 2009.
 He subsequently signed permanently for Surrey from the 2011 season onwards.
 Pietersen had also rejoined his old team in South Africa, the Dolphins, for a short stint in October 2010.

 In early 2015, Pietersen withdrew from the initial stages of the 2015 Indian Premier League, instead opting to play County Championship matches, with the aim of playing for England again.
 After a meeting with Andrew Strauss, the new Director of Cricket for England, whilst not out on 326 overnight against Leicestershire, during which Strauss rejected any notions of a return for Pietersen, Pietersen resumed his innings the following day, scoring his highest first-class score of 355*.

 On 19 July 2017 Pietersen returned to English domestic cricket when he joined Surrey for the NatWest t20 Blast.
 He scored 52 runs, including four consecutive sixes.
 He was replaced by a substitute fielder in the second innings.
 On 29 July Pietersen announced that he had decided to donate all his earnings towards rhino conservation efforts.
 After being injured for the majority of the season, making only one further T20 appearance, Pietersen announced that he would leave Surrey, and English cricket as a whole, following the club's loss in the quarter finals to Birmingham Bears.

 Overseas franchise cricket

 Indian Premier League

+Kevin Pietersen made his Indian Premier League debut in 2009 with the Royal Challengers Bangalore, signing for a then-record fee of US$1.5 million.
+In six matches, he scored 93 runs at an average of 15.50 and took four wickets at a strike rate of 19.50 with an economy rate of 6.53.

 In February 2014, Delhi Daredevils of Indian Premier League bought Pietersen for US$1.5 million for the 2014 Indian Premier League season, and he captained the team for that season.
 Pietersen had previously played for the Delhi Daredevils during the 2012 Indian Premier League Season and had his most successful IPL season by scoring 305 runs at a strike rate of 147, which included a victorious knock of 103*.

 In the 2015 Indian Premier League auction, Pietersen was bought by Sunrisers Hyderabad for 2 Crore Rupees.
 However, Pietersen was released by Sunrisers Hyderabad prior to the start of the tournament, although he could play in the later stages of the 2015 Indian Premier League season.
 Plans to rejoin Hyderabad towards the end of the competition were curtailed due to injury.

+In IPL 2025, he was appointed mentor of the Delhi Capitals.